 “Struggling toward Surrender” was written by Jaya Kula student Lavinia Magliocco.
 I used take pride in the tremendous effort I put into the things I cared about.
 My effort came loaded with the desire to be noticed, admired and deemed worthy.
 Pride worked pretty well for me as a dancer.
 I used the anxious, wound-up-tight feeling to… Read More

-“Meditation and Parenting as Medicine” was written by Jaya Kula student Sahaji Rablin.
+“Meditation and Parenting as Medicine” was written by Jaya Kula student Sahaji Fisher.
 Being a mother to my son is a potent medicine that has opened my heart.
 Through the process of mothering, a curiosity about life has blossomed inside me.
-I’ve been born into a larger version of myself through giving up who I thought I was and simply… Read More
+I’ve been born into a larger version of myself through giving up who I thought I was and… Read More

 I’ve been holding onto the idea that death is not happening, or at least not for a long time yet—because I’m youngish, because I’m healthy, because I wear my seatbelt, because I eat organic food, and so on.
 Even today I caught myself beginning a sentence, “If I die….”
 Read More